Alireza Vahedi Nikbakht

 He has played for Aboomoslem, Esteghlal, Al-Wasl, Persepolis, Steel Azin, Saba Qom, Paykan, Damash Gilan, Khoneh Be Khoneh, and the Iran national team, for which he scored 14 goals.

 Club career

 In 2006, Vahedi Nikbakht joined Persepolis.
-In his second season, he won the league and had the best season of his career with nine goals and seven assists.
+In his second season, Persepolis won the league and he had the best season of his career with nine goals and seven assists.
 In January 2008, Vahedi Nikbakht was invited to go on a trial with Sheffield United.

 For the second half of the 2009–10 season, he joined Steel Azin.

 He terminated his contract with Gahar Zagros and joins Damash Gilan.

 On 1 July 2013, Vahedi Nikbakht returned to Esteghlal after seven years, signing a one-year contract.